clarkorcullo/Social-Engineering-Awareness/README.md

 ---

-**Note**: This application is designed for educational purposes to raise awareness about social engineering attacks and prevention strategies.
+**Note**: This application is for educational use to raise awareness about social engineering attacks and prevention strategies.